-Policy HO2 - Land on west side of Old Haine Road, Ramsgate
+Policy HO3 - Land on west side of Old Haine Road, Ramsgate

-Land is allocated for up to 100 new dwellings with an approximate average density of 35 dwellings per hectare (net) at the west of Old Haine Road, Ramsgate.
-Proposals will be judged and permitted only in accordance with a masterplan for the whole site which should include:
+Land to the west of Old Haine Road, Ramsgate is allocated for up to 250 new dwellings at a maximum density of 35 dwellings per hectare net.
+Proposals will be judged and permitted only in accordance with a development brief and masterplan for the whole site.
+This will be informed by and address: -